 ESL EFL Speaking Activity - Pre-intermediate - 35 Minutes

-In this entertaining group activity, students practice asking Wh-questions in various tenses.
+In this compelling group activity, students practice asking Wh-questions in various tenses.
 To begin the activity, the class is broken up into groups of four and each group is handed a set of cards.
 The cards have an assortment of words and phrases on them.
 One student begins by picking up a card and asking a question that will make someone in the group answer with the word or phrase on the card.
 The student, who answers with the word or phrase, keeps the card and wins one point.
 The next student picks up a card, and so on.
-The student with the highest number of points at the end is the winner.
+The student with the highest number of points at the end of the game is the winner.